HB-952

 Plain Language

-Operators must establish, maintain, and publicly publish on their website a protocol that prevents companion chatbots from producing or presenting self-harm, suicidal ideation, or suicide content to users who express such thoughts.
-The protocol must include automatic referral notifications directing the user to the Maryland Behavioral Health Crisis Response System and the National 988 Suicide and Crisis Lifeline.
-Operators must use evidence-based detection methods to identify when users express self-harm or suicidal ideation.
-This is a continuous operating requirement — the protocol must be active at all times as a condition of operation.
+Operators must establish and continuously maintain a protocol that prevents companion chatbots from producing or presenting self-harm, suicidal ideation, or suicide content when a user expresses such thoughts.
+The protocol must include automatic referral to crisis service providers — specifically the Maryland Behavioral Health Crisis Response System and the 988 Suicide and Crisis Lifeline.
+Operators must use evidence-based methods for detecting user expressions of self-harm or suicidal ideation.
+The protocol must also be published on the operator's website.
+This is an ongoing operating requirement — the chatbot cannot function without the protocol in place.

 Statutory Text